| Introduction

 alleged purpose of BSL is to increase public safety, but it

 can not do that because it completely overlooks temperament.
+Breed-specific legislation (BSL) comes in many forms, from extra

 insurance policies and special licenses, to outright bans of particular